 However, the more likely scenario, if you actually calmed down after being told to do so, is that you just suppressed your true emotion.
 I will continue to remind you of my belief about most anger being a repressed sadness.

 That is the reason being told to calm down does not work.
 Again, the true and first emotion when anger typically arises, is usually sadness.
+If you struggle with connecting to yourself and your emotions, click here to read my post Connecting with Yourself (4 Easy Steps.)

 Society and Expressions of Sadness